xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 * We had defined two prebuild lanes in order to setup correct apps identifier using the `Appfile`.
 * Add two prebuild lanes for both production and staging environments.
 * Build, git and deploy actions is encapsulated in the `build` lane.
-This allow as to have production and staging lanes that, basically, will setup some parameters and call to `build`.
+This allow as to have production and staging lanes that, basically, will setup some parameters and invoke the internal `build` lane.
-* I added some Fastlane action to keep bot's working copy exactly the same to repository. `ensure_git_status_clean` will check if bot's working folder has changes and will fail in such case.
+* `ensure_git_status_clean` will check if bot's working folder has changes and will fail in such case.
+This will ensure that the bot’s working copy is exactly the same to repository.
 As we are changing local files on our `deploy` lane, if something went wrong we'll want to reset all of them.
 So I added the action `reset_git_repo` on `error` block.
-* The command `xcrun xcodebuild --exportArchive` requires a configuration file specified with the option `-exportOptionsPlist`.
+* The command `xcrun xcodebuild -exportArchive` requires a configuration file specified with the option `-exportOptionsPlist`.
 I created ExportOptions.plist within `fastlane` folder and its content its similar to:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>